• Home

 This is not the first time "Tiny Houses" have been mistaken as Chinese Expandables.
 (Not helped by Chinese Importers mis-marketing themselves as Tiny Houses!)

 These sub-par imports claiming "No council needed" on their websites have been the achilles heel to advocacy efforts on many occasions.
-Unfortunately, the expandable import businesses have no idea of the havoc caused to the industry.

 As a result, conversations are being had with Industry Experts on separating TINY HOMES, from Chinese expandables, so the industry is not tarred with the same brush.